noaa-oar-arl/canopy-app/README.md

     | fch_thresh       | user set real value of canopy height  threshold for contiguous canopy (m)          |
     | rsl_opt          | user set option to include stability and Roughness SubLayer (RSL) effects  0 = off; 1 = on |

 **Note:  If modres >> flameh then some error in WAF calculation will be incurred.
-Suggestion is to use relative fine modres (at least <= 0.5 m) if WAF is required.
+Suggestion is to use relative fine modres compared to average flame heights (at least <= 0.5 m) if WAF is required.

 Main Citations (further references contained within):